 Spreads and Commission

 Different account types offer varying average spreads.
-These are Basic, RAW and Black accounts, with the RAW spread account being the most popular at BDSwiss, even though commission charges do apply.
+These are Basic and RAW with the RAW spread account being the most popular at BDSwiss, even though commission charges do apply.

 Both of these platforms offer downloadable mobile apps which are available from the Apple App Store and Google Play.
 You can also access BDSwiss Web Trader without a download by simply logging into the platform via your Facebook or Google accounts.
 You can also trade easily from your tablet while on the go, and all asset classes are covered by the BDSwiss mobile platform.